Evthron/blog/evthronblog/content/sandbox/taskwarrior/index.en.md

 Age   Description
 ----- -----------------------------------------------------------------------
- 5mo  find source code of habitica pomodoro
- 5mo  code copy post to multiple language when more than one language tag 4d   create a demo for social life tracker
- 4mo  skim a book about vue framework
+ 5mo  code copy post to multiple language when more than one language tag 4mo  skim a book about vue framework
  4mo  search which stock api good
  3mo  search python quantum kit library
- 4d   manage contact information
+ 5d   manage contact information
  5mo  write how a make the painter progress bar
  5mo  add tag search feature to blog
- 2w   code learn how to store chatbot history in streamlit 3w   find one interesting physics concept to explain without math 9d   write conflict of technology and romance
+ 2w   code learn how to store chatbot history in streamlit 3w   find one interesting physics concept to explain without math 10d   write conflict of technology and romance
  3mo  write useless productivity skill
 11w   search for current financial calculator
  4w   write how picking meals related to machine learning